The best Disney World itinerary planning guide for families that don’t know where to start when planning a Walt Disney World vacation.

-We love visiting Disney World.
-The last few years we have had amazing opportunities at the parks and resorts.
+We really love visiting Disney World and the last few years we have had amazing experiences at the parks and resorts.
 Visiting Disney World has become a family tradition for us and each visit holds a special memory.

-We have done a 3 day Disney Itinerary, 5 day Disney World itinerary, and everything in between.
-My goal for sharing this 7 day Disney World itinerary is to show you the options.
+We have done a 2 day Disney Itinerary, 5 day Disney World itinerary, and everything in between.
+No matter how many days you have for your Disney vacation this planning guide will help.